Education

 Our mission put simply, is to train the future leaders of Academic Vascular Surgery.
 To that effect we sponsor a fully-accredited 0+5 integrated residency and a two-year traditional fellowship.
 Both programs provide a comprehensive exposure to cutting-edge clinical training, research mentorship, professionalism, diversity and leadership provided by and nurtured by our amazing group of faculty and staff here at Stanford.

 The Stanford 0+5 integrated residency began in 2008, and has received full accreditation each review.
 As the fifth program of its kind approved by the Residency Review Committee, we have consistently been leaders in program development, curriculum improvement, and training innovation.
-Integration of a skills curriculum and efforts related to surgical simulation have resulted in an unparalleled focus on trainee education.
 A unique aspect of our training program is the experience of a variety of hospital systems.
-Residents rotate through the tertiary care center at Stanford Hospital as well as the Veterans Affairs Hospital in Palo Alto and a county experience in Santa Clara.
-Occasionally community-based electives are also available.
-In addition we have the only international rotation approved by the American Board of Surgery to count towards case volume requirements if that opportunity entices you.
+Residents rotate through the quatrenary care center at Stanford Hospital as well as the Veterans Affairs Hospital in Palo Alto, in addition they receive a county experience in Santa Clara as well as a community-based rotation in Pleasanton.
+At all of these hospitals trainees get a robust, diverse, and comprehensive clinical experience in vascular surgery, with an incredibly large volume of cases across all aspects of our field.

-Both programs benefit greatly from our significant collaboration with our surgical oncology colleagues, spine surgeons, and sports medicine program provides excellent open abdominal operative exposure as well as niche training in thoracic outlet syndrome and vascular sports disorders.
-Our wound care center and Stanford Extremity Preservation Program (STEP) also provide patients with end-stage limb salvage problems requiring complex open and endovascular reconstruction strategies.
-All of our prior trainees have finished their training in the 90th percentile for most of the defined categories, and have attained extremely successful clinical careers.
+Vascular Trainees at Stanford have the opportunity to train at the busiest aortic practice in the western United States while also participating in a diverse volume of other vascular procedures.
+This includes significant collaboration with our surgical oncology colleagues, spine surgeons, and sports medicine program providing excellent open abdominal operative exposure as well as niche training in thoracic outlet syndrome and vascular sports disorders.
+They will train with some of the leading surgeons in the field of peripheral vascular disease and complex dialysis management.
+The multiple practice locations provide the trainees the diversity of cases so that they will finish their training in the 90th percentile for most of the defined categories, and have attained extremely successful clinical careers.

 In summary, we believe that the training provided by Stanford Vascular Surgery is thoughtful, rigorous, cutting-edge and comprehensive in terms of our goal of training future academic leaders in our specialty.
 The collaboration we have with our colleagues allows for world-class treatment of patients, and this high expectation towards patient care and innovation underscores the strong tradition of vascular surgery training at Stanford.